po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/28-Stu_Mini-Project/README.md

 * Must incorporate a bit of animation using the [CSS transition property.](https://developer.mozilla.org/en-US/docs/Web/CSS/transition)

-* You can pick what CSS styles you use to style the application, but the app needs to be responsive.
-Use these screenshots to gain an understanding of how it should look at different screen sizes:
+* You and your group can decide what CSS styles and colors you use to design the application, but the app needs to be a responsive.
+Use these screenshots to gain an understanding of how it should look at different screen sizes from a layout perspective:

   * At size **992px** and above: